 It offers strong encryption and some basic privacy features, but if you’re seeking advanced options such as Tor over VPN you’re out of luck.
 Customer support is great with friendly agents available 24/7 via live chat, however some of the information on the site is a little outdated.

 FastestVPN offers four different pricing plans so there should be a suitable option for you whatever your budget is.
 These all come with the same features but the longer subscription you sign up to, the less you pay on a monthly basis.

 The most expensive option is paying month-by-month, which will set you back $10.00 each time.
 While this is pretty reasonable, especially for those just looking for a short-term solution, you can save yourself a whopping 89% if you commit to the three-year plan, coming in at a very cheap $1.11 per month.
 If you commit to five years, you can reduce the price even more at just $0.83 per month, saving you an incredible 92%.

 FastestVPN Pricing & Deals

-FastestVPN offers a money-back guarantee in place of a free trial.
-Unfortunately it’s only valid for seven days, which is incredibly stingy compared to the 30-day offerings from our top-tier providers, however it is completely ‘no questions asked’, with no hidden caps or requirements that have to be met.
+FastestVPN offers a 15-day money-back guarantee in place of a free trial.
+It’s completely ‘no questions asked’, with no hidden caps or requirements that have to be met.

 FastestVPN offers limited payment options including most major credit and debit cards and PayPal.